TheTimidShade/TTS-Emission/README.md

 ## Changelog
 Read below for complete changelog history.

+### 22/10/2021
+- Added a new setting `tts_emission_shelterTypes` that controls the classes that provide shelter from the emission.
+- Improved setting `tts_emission_immuneUnits`, it can now contain parent classes the same as `tts_emission_shelterTypes`.

 ### 21/10/2021
 - Fixed a typo in `fn_startEmission` that was resetting siren type 'None' back to 'Classic'.